paseo-network/paseo-action-submission/pas/core-support-model.md

 - Support Ticket Handling
   - **Acknowledgment** : Within 24 hours.
   - **Resolution** : Mean time of 72 hours (_varies based on complexity and triage_)

+Support tickets that are **not** in the scope for the SLA:
+- every ticket that has the "Core" label on it.

 **8. High-Level Process Description**